Suspect in custody after unprovoked fatal attack on 70-year-old man in Anaheim

-Police responded to the area and found a 70-year-old man had been severely beaten and the suspect was still at the scene.
-Officers arrested David Steven Abbott, 30, of Anaheim for the fatal beating.

-The victim, identified as Rahmatolah "Davey" Yaghoubi, later died at the hospital.
+Residents say the victim, identified as Rahmatolah "Davey" Yaghoubi, was gardening when he was assaulted around 12:30 p.m.
+Monday afternoon near Falmouth and Catalpa avenues.
+He later died at the hospital.

+Danni Harrower lives a few doors away and says the victim was her friend.

+"He was just the sweetest man...He always greeted my child, me and my dogs while we were walking.
+Gave us figs," she said.

 Police say Abbott had attacked another man, age 60, just 20 minutes earlier, but the victim in that instance was able to fight the suspect off.